LtVaios/Berkeley-Pacman-Project/README.md

  ```

 ### :ghost: Project-2
-Download the .zip file and extract locally.
-Then open the code as project in an IDE and you can run these commands on the terminal while being in the folder /multiagents: <br /> <br />
+Download the folders and install them locally.
+You can run these commands on the terminal while being in the folder /multiagents: <br /> <br />
 :small_blue_diamond: Reflex Agent:
 ```
   $ python pacman.py --frameTime 0 -p ReflexAgent -k 1